timstl/basetheme-scss/README.md

 WordPress theme files to build from.
-Currently the Bootstrap 4 branch is maintained.
+Currently uses Bootstrap 4 Beta 2.

 * Download and place in themes folder
 * Rename basetheme-scss folder